 Yes, there was more stress than you could handle.
 Yes, you resisted for days, minutes, seconds, whatever.
 Sure, if you want credit for that, I guess you get it, but no, what you did after that was not OK.
 In the instant that’s so small, it’s between instants, you made that left turn.
 Yes, I know you couldn’t find anywhere to turn right, and the brakes were out.
 You still made the left.

-I’ve told therapists I need to know what to do.
-I need a plan that I can have ready to go and pull out and follow in that instant.
+I’ve told therapists, in various contexts, that I need to know what to do.
+I need a plan that I can have ready to go, so I can just pull it out and follow it when I need it.
 I think it’s useless to tell someone what not to do, or even for them to realize it themselves.
 It’s only useful to give them something to do.
 In couples’ counseling, I was smiled at after I said that, and the conversation was guided elsewhere.
 I may have brought it up twice or so, I don’t remember, exactly, but not three times.
 After that, I didn’t bring it up again.
 But I still thought it was true.

 So… I did.
 The instant between instants came, and I knew that if I moved even a single muscle, or said a single word, a whole giant dam of lava would burst out.